Data and user privacy under GDPR

-If your app provides marketing or advertising related services, then you will need to consider how GDPR applies to you.
+If your app provides marketing or advertising related services, then you'll need to consider how GDPR applies to you.
 GDPR imposes a new set of requirements regarding how companies use data for marketing or advertising purposes.
-How it applies to you will depend on exactly how your app uses data, but you will need to consider the following:
+How it applies to you will depend on exactly how your app uses data, but you'll need to consider the following:

-- Whether you need to obtain consent in order to provide your service, and if so, how you would do so (keeping in mind that GDPR has a heightened standard for consent).
+- Whether you need to obtain consent in order to provide your service and how you'll obtain that consent.
+Note that GDPR has a heightened standard for consent.

-- If you are using interest-based segments or inferences to target ads or marketing, whether those segments or inferences use "sensitive data" as defined in GDPR.
+- If you're using interest-based segments or inferences to target ads or marketing, whether those segments or inferences use "sensitive data" as defined in GDPR.

-- Whether you are engaged in "profiling" or "automated decision-making", which have additional regulatory obligations under GDPR.
+- Whether you're engaged in "profiling" or "automated decision-making", which have additional regulatory obligations under GDPR.